Fall, Spring, Academic Year

 Students who meet/exceed the GPA requirement must still be in good disciplinary standing in order to be eligible.
 No exceptions will be made on the disciplinary standing requirement.

-This is the Cost Sheet for Spring of 2013.
+This is the Cost Sheet for Spring Semester of 2013.
 This document outlines the total estimated costs associated with participating in this program and can be used for financial aid purposes.
 It includes fees charged on students’ U-Bill, as well as out-of-pocket expenses.
 Actual out-of-pocket expenses will vary from individual to individual.
 Quoted estimates are conservatively high, yet realistic.

 The cost sheet includes the Study Abroad Administrative Fee and Mandatory Iowa Regents CISI Travel Insurance.
 Please see the respective websites for further details.
 If the fee is inclusive of UI tuition, it is calculated by Current Tuition.
 Please contact your study abroad advisor with questions regarding this cost sheet – call 319-335-0353 to schedule an appointment.